-- Marketing.
-This is a relatively new concept and encompasses the areas of promotion and general communications related to the services provided by the end-user support department.
-This function is responsible for assisting end users in selecting the best configurations of hardware and software.
-Marketing is also the IS coordinator for the formulation and function of any user's groups.
-The end-user computing newsletter is published by the marketing function. - Office systems.
-This function conducts needs assessments for corporate office automation and provides the planning and implementation assistance necessary to ensure a smooth transition from normal to automated systems.
+- Office systems.
+This function conducts needs assessments, the planning and implementation assistance necessary to ensure smooth transition from normal to automated systems.
 This function interfaces with the other corporate IS departments to assist in the management of resource utilization and to coordinate project integration. - Consultation.
 This function consumes at least 50% of the human resources of the information center.
-The consultants help end users determine the best solution to their individual information systems problems and provide assistance in the use and application of specific end-user computing tools.
-Consultants can conduct one-on-one training sessions or they can conduct classroom courses on the available products. - In smaller organizations that can support only a few employees in the information center there will be an overlap of duties.
+The consultants help the end users determine the best solution to their individual information systems problems and provide assistance of the use and application of the specific end-user computing tools.
+The consultants can conduct one-on-one training sessions or they can conduct classroom courses on the available products. - In smaller organizations that can support only a few employees in the information center there will be an overlap of duties.
 The consultants in some information centers may be required to be involved in all four functions.
 Developing the right skills mix is a critical issue because of the limited human resources.